varunrao/aws-smart-recycle/pi/README.md

             ![no-restart-image](images/8-4-reboot-no.png)

-    1. Open a terminal window and enter the command "hostname -I" to return the IP Address of the Raspberry Pi.
+    1. Open a terminal window and enter the command `hostname -I` to return the IP Address of the Raspberry Pi.
 Make a note of this IP Address as this will be used later to SSH to the Raspberry Pi.

         ![hostname-ip-image](images/9-0-hostname.png)

     1. Now that all of the initial configuration steps have been performed on the Raspberry Pi, it is time to reboot the Raspberry Pi.
-Type "sudo reboot" in the terminal window.
+Type `sudo reboot` in the terminal window.

         ![hostname-ip-image](images/10-0-reboot.png)

+1. Once the Raspberry Pi finishes rebooting, we want to connect using SSH to the IP Address returned from the `hostname -I` command.

+    1. If you are using MacOS, open a terminal window and enter the following:

+    ``
+        `ssh pi@IP-address`

+    ``